-Each of the previous five Global Take Off: Puerto Rico groups have had a different theme.
+As the co-lead, you will be charged with connecting the academic theme of identity with a variety of activities.
 In order to create a sustainable and mutually-beneficial collaboration with our partners in Puerto Rico, we will be participating in the same activities and experiences during the trip.
-As the co-lead, you will be charged with connecting the academic theme of your choice with a variety of activities.
-Below are the theme options and examples of activities in which we can participate.
-Within the application, applicants must choose which of the following themes they would like to focus on and why:
+Below is more information about the theme of identity and examples of activities in which we can participate.
+Within the application, applicants must explain their experience/expertise about this theme.

 - Learn about Puerto Rican pride and local communities coming together to take charge of their hometown; explore a ceremonial indigenous heritage site and see how previous societies were structured; visit Samuel Lind‘s gallery, an Afro-Puerto Rican, internationally-recognized artist; explore race and politics within Puerto Rico; understand how identity is shaped in regard to Puerto Rico’s relationship with the United States.

-- Painting activity for students; dancing Bomba in Afro-Puerto Rican communities; visit art galleries and museums from various perspectives; tour Santurce’s street murals and art scene; learn about student groups at the University of Puerto Rico who participate in varying performing arts influenced by the Spanish.
+- Dance Bomba in Afro-Puerto Rican communities; visit art galleries and museums from various perspectives; tour Santurce’s street murals and art scene; learn about student groups at the University of Puerto Rico who participate in varying performing arts influenced by the Spanish.

-- Understand the influence of the African Diaspora in Puerto Rico; community visits to cultural centers in Piñones, Loiza, and Rio Piedras; exploring African inspired food and dances (Salsa and Bomba) and tying them to history.
+- Understand the influence of the African Diaspora in Puerto Rico; community visits to cultural centers in Piñones, Loiza, and Rio Piedras; explore African inspired food and dances (Salsa and Bomba) and tie them to history.

 - Online application deadline: Friday, July 31, 2020 at 11:59 p.m.